 For the assembly:

-- To make the dough, mix flour and salt together in a large bowl.
+To make the dough, mix flour and salt together in a large bowl.
 Add the butter pieces and mix and mush using your fingers until the flour resembles wet sand, with some small butter chunks bits remaining.
 Add the beaten eggs into the bowl and mix in with a fork.
-Use your hands again to bring the dough together, and then dump it onto a lightly floured surface to knead a few times.
+Use your hands again to bring the dough together, then dump it onto a lightly floured surface to knead a few times.
 Form dough into a disc and wrap in plastic wrap.
-Refrigerate for at least an hour.
+Refrigerate for at least 30 minutes.

-- For the assembly, melt butter in pan over medium heat.
-Add the chopped shallots, and season with salt and pepper.
-Sauté until soft and golden, about 8 to 10 minutes.
+To assemble the galette, melt the remaining butter in small pan over medium-high heat.
+Add the sliced shallots and season with salt and pepper.
+Sauté until soft and slightly golden, about 8 to 10 minutes.
 Set aside.

-- In a small bowl, mix the goat cheese, rosemary, and thyme together.
-Set aside.
+In a small bowl, use a fork to mash together the goat cheese, rosemary, and thyme.

-- Unwrap dough disc and set on a lightly floured surface.
-Roll out to about 1/4-inch thickness, about an 11- by 14-inch rectangle.
-Move to a parchment paper-lined baking sheet to assemble and cook.
+Unwrap the dough disc and set on a lightly floured surface.
+Roll out to 1/4-inch thickness, about an 11- by 14-inch rectangle.
+Transfer to a parchment paper-lined sheet pan.

-- Spread the herbed goat cheese on the dough rectangle, leaving about a 1/2-inch lip around the edges.
+Spread the herbed goat cheese onto the dough rectangle, leaving about a 1/2-inch edge around the edges.
 Sprinkle the shallots evenly across the cheese layer.
-Finally, arrange the vegetable rounds in an overlapping manner over the cheese and shallots.
+Finally, shingle the vegetable rounds over the cheese and shallots.
 You may not use all of the rounds that you cut (depending on the size of the original vegetables), but don't be afraid to really load it up!

-- Brush the crust lightly with the beaten egg.
+Brush the crust lightly with the beaten egg.
 Brush the visible vegetables with olive oil.
 Sprinkle salt and pepper over the whole thing, and then stick it in the oven.
-Bake for 40 minutes, rotating once at the 20-minute mark.
-Allow to cool on the baking sheet before cutting.
+Bake for 40 minutes, rotating halfway through.
+Allow to cool slightly on the baking sheet before transferring to a cutting board to slice.
+Brownie-style or pizza-style, the slicing is dealer's choice.
 This is great warm and at room temperature.
-It will keep for a few days covered in foil or plastic wrap.